 Steering wheel audio controls

-It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your TrailBlazer.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your SUV's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 The front door speakers vary, depending on whether you have the base or the Bose system.
 This is a Bose speaker.
 (Crutchfield Research Photo)